-To date, we have expended significant time, resources and effort on the development of our product candidates, and a substantial portion of our resources recently has been and will continue to be focused on launching, marketing and commercializing our first product, Gvoke, in the United States.
-Our business and future success are substantially dependent on our ability to generate product revenues in the near term and will depend on our ability to successfully commercialize Gvoke.
-Our product candidates are in earlier stages of development and subject to the risks of failure inherent in developing drug products.
+To date, we have expended significant time, resources and effort on the development of our product candidates, and a substantial portion of our resources recently has been and will continue to be focused on launching, marketing and commercializing our products, Gvoke and Keveyis, in the United States.
+Our business and future success are substantially dependent on our ability to generate and increase product revenues in the near term.
+Our product candidates are in various stages of development and subject to the risks of failure inherent in developing drug products.
 Any delay or setback in the regulatory approval, product launch, commercialization or distribution of any of our product candidates will adversely affect our business.
-We may not be able to successfully launch our first pharmaceutical product, Gvoke PFS, in November 2019, and commercially launched Gvoke HypoPen in July 2020.
+We may not be able to successfully launch or commercialize our products or meet our expectations with respect to revenues.
+We commercially launched Keveyis in April 2017, Gvoke PFS, in November 2019, and Gvoke HypoPen in July 2020.
 There is no guarantee that the infrastructure, systems, processes, policies, relationships and materials we have built for the commercialization of Gvoke will be sufficient for us to achieve success at the levels we expect.
 Further, our products may contain undetected manufacturing defects, including mislabeling, which might require product replacement, re-labeling or product recalls, which could further harm our business.